 To meet this unprecedented, widespread demand, Google Cloud implemented its Black Friday/Cyber Monday protocols for all customers.
 This capability ensured businesses with eCommerce systems that depended on the cloud could support the surges in traffic and stay reliable during this period of accelerated growth.

 Prior to the pandemic, retailers were increasingly considering the benefits of going digital — but never before had such urgency been placed on the industry.
 Cloud technology made it possible for retailers to transform their businesses in a matter of weeks in response to the extreme changes brought on by COVID-19.
 While the initial months of the crisis gave retailers around the world little choice but to rethink and rebuild their business models to reflect a digital-first world, the online shopping and eCommerce trends that were spurred by coronavirus are here to stay.

-Every day, CentriLogic works to support businesses in all sectors, no matter what stage of digital and IT transformation, to ensure every organization is prepared for whatever “normal” comes next.
-To learn more about how we can help your businesses navigate its digital transformation, call or message us today.
+Every day, Centrilogic works to support businesses in all sectors, no matter what stage of digital and IT transformation, to ensure every organization is prepared for whatever “normal” comes next.
+To learn more about how we can help your businesses navigate the digital transformation, call or message us today.